p4535992/foundryvtt-arms-reach/README.md

 * Pressing 'e' opens/closes a door nearest of current selected token
 * Holding 'e' centers the camera on current selected token
 * Double tapping movement on the direction of a door will interact with it
+* [EXPERIMENTAL] Embedded integration of Adds easily customized sounds effects that trigger for all user when interacting with doors.
+Just open up a doors configeration window to initilize the set up for that door, and you'll be able to enter in the sound file pathways that you wish to play when that door; is opened, is closed, is locked, or is unlocked.
+If you do not wish for any sound effect to play when an certain action is taken, just leave that spesific field blank.
+Some default sounds have been provided.

 ## Issues